William H. Bridges, IV

 My research and teaching—which has been recognized by the Fulbright Program, the Japan Foundation, the Association for Asian Studies, and the National Endowment for the Humanities—is underpinned by a fairly straightforward question: what is the relationship between storytelling and identity, or: in what way is fiction an object of the humanities—one that tells us who we were, who we are, and who we might become?
 My intellectual home is at the intersection of modern Japanese literature, African American literature, and comparative literature.
 I am particularly interested in studies of the “Black Pacific,” which consider the ebb and flow of black people, thought, and culture throughout the Pacific.

 I am currently working on two book projects.
-The first is The Futurist Turn: Reimagining the Unwelfare State in Intertemporal Japan.
-The Futurist Turn reads works of contemporary Japanese literature, art, anime, and culture in both their historical and futuristic contexts.
-The second is The Black Pacific: A Poetic History.
+The first is The Ethics of Reparations in Six Deaths.
+Six Deaths considers the ethics of repair and reparations in cases ranging from the Tulsa massacre to the internment of Japanese Americans.
+The second project is The Black Pacific: A Poetic History.
 The Black Pacific considers the development of modern Japanese literature not as the body of fiction produced by an island nation, but as a body of fiction developed on a central port in a transpacific dialogue on racial existence.
 The Black Pacific asks: how might the urge to explore the Pacific and the desire to write Japanese or black poetry be one in the same?

 I should also note that my scholarship is informed by my creative writing.
-My creative nonfiction, which was recently recognized with a Pushcart Prize nomination, tries to articulate the pleasures and pains of black life.
+My creative nonfiction, which has been named a Notable Essay of 2020 by the Best American Essays series, tries to articulate the pleasures and pains of black life.

 Selected Video Presentations